- Second quarter revenue of $13,727,000.

-- First quarter professional fees in Canada were up 6.5% to $3,589 (2016: $3,370).
+- Second quarter professional fees in Canada were up 9.0% to $2,979 (2016: $2,732).
 A higher Average Number of Partners and higher Number of Assignments per Partner were partially offset by a lower Average Fee per Assignment.

-- License fees from our licensees in Latin America and New Zealand for the use of the Caldwell Partners brand and intellectual property for the 2016 first quarter were $75 (2016: $65).
+- License fees from our licensees in Latin America and New Zealand for the use of the Caldwell Partners brand and intellectual property for the six-month period ended February 28, 2017 were $137 (2016: $132).

-- We will be holding our global partner conference during the second quarter, which will cause additional expenses during that specific period ($339 when held during the first quarter of fiscal 2016).
+- The firm held its global partner conference during the second quarter which caused additional expenses of $318 during the second quarter of the current year ($339 when held during the first quarter of fiscal 2016),

 Net earnings after tax: